 Bickel Camp is miles from the nearest paved road.
-It can be reached by high clearance two-wheel drive vehicles piloted by seasoned drivers, but a four wheel drive vehicle or ATV is better suited as there are sandy washes along the route.
-Click here for a map and additional driving information.
+It can be reached by high clearance two-wheel drive vehicles piloted by seasoned drivers, but a four-wheel drive vehicle or ATV is better suited as there are sandy washes along the route.

 Where to camp: